 740 Calories, 42g Fat, 43g Carbs, 48g Protein

 This burger from McDonald’s is not necessarily the “healthiest” option out there, but it’s the highest protein item that McDonald’s currently offers on their menu.
-I was surprised to find that a Big Mac actually contains much less protein, with only 25g of protein overall (with 550 calories).
+I was surprised to find that a Big Mac contains much less protein, with only 25g of protein overall (and 550 calories).

 Highest Protein McDonald’s Menu Item Under 500 Calories

-You would expect that a fried chicken sandwich would have more protein, but when there’s breading involved, you end up not getting a ton of white meat in there compared to something like a grilled chicken sandwich.
+You would expect that a fried chicken sandwich would have more protein, but when there’s breading involved, you end up not getting much less actual chicken compared to something like a grilled chicken sandwich.
 Still, this is one of the better protein options at McDonald’s!

 You can find my full Burger King menu nutrition guide here.